 What is here?

-You can see models of the optical isomers of 2-hydroxypropanoic acid (lactic acid).
+The models below show the optical isomers of lactic acid (2-hydroxypropanoic acid).
 Mammalian cells produce the (+) enantiomer.
 Different species of bacteria can produce the (+) enantiomer, the (–) enantiomer, or both enantiomers.
 Sour milk contains the (–) enantiomer.
 Synthetic lactic acid is usually a racemic mixture.

-You can also see models of butan-2-ol, CH3CH2CH(OH)CH3.
+The models below show the optical isomers of butan-2-ol, CH3CH2CH(OH)CH3.
 The carbon atom to which the hydroxyl (—OH) group is attached is an asymmetric carbon atom.
 It has four different groups attached to it.

 —OH —H —CH3 —CH2CH3